 What is Depreciation & How Does it Work?

-As a business owner or property investor you’re entitled to make a tax claim for depreciation – but what exactly is depreciation?
+As a business owner or property investor, you’re entitled to make a tax claim for depreciation, but what exactly does that mean?

 The asset threshold, set by IRD, is a guide to determining if something is a ‘capital asset’ and should be depreciated or if it should be treated as a ‘low value asset’.
 You can claim an immediate tax deduction for low value assets, instead of claiming depreciation over the asset’s life.